-The original and 3 copies of the proposal, 4 copies total in three-ring loose-leaf binder shall be signed and submitted in a sealed envelope or package to Mississippi Veterans Affairs, Attn: Kathy Caldwell, 660 North Street, Ste.
-200, Jackson, Mississippi no later than the time and date specified for receipt of proposals.
+The original and 3 copies of the proposal, 4 copies total in three-ring loose-leaf binder shall be signed and submitted in a sealed envelope or package to Mississippi Veterans Affairs, Attn: Deanisha Hopson, 660 North Street, Ste.
+200, Jackson, Mississippi, no later than the time and date specified for receipt of proposals.
 Timely submission is the responsibility of the respondent.
 Proposals received after the specified time shall be rejected.
 The envelope or package shall be marked with the proposal opening date and time, and the number of the request for proposals.
 The time and date of receipt shall be indicated on the envelope or package by Legal Department.
 The front page, reference page and signature pages may have the Respondent’s name.
 Modifications or additions to any portion of the procurement document may be cause for rejection of the proposal.
 The Mississippi Veterans Affairs, hereinafter “MSVA,” reserves the right to decide, on a case-by-case basis, whether to reject a proposal with modifications or additions as non-responsive.
 As a precondition to proposal acceptance, the MSVA may request the respondent to withdraw or modify those portions of the proposal deemed non-responsive that do not affect quality, quantity, price, or delivery of the service.

 1.1.1 Timeline